dcppc/uncle-archie/attic/installing.md

 * See [jenkins download page](https://jenkins.io/download/) on jenkins.io
   to download jenkins for your platform.

-## installing jenkins with aptitude
+## Installing Jenkins With Aptitude

 To install jenkins, we use aptitude, which installs jenkins as a system service: